brownieboy/test-rn72-pnpm-monorepo/readme.md

   7 | import {name as appName} from './app.json';
 ```

-`yarn android` will fail with this error:
+`pnpm android` will fail with this error:

 ```bash
 FAILURE: Build failed with an exception.